FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

 Install/Setup DFS Share

-Use the Powershell script below as a template to setup a DFS Share on a Windows Server host.
+Use the PowerShell script below as a template to set up a DFS Share on a Windows Server host.

 # 1. Install DFS Namespace feature